Please upgrade your browser to use Internet Explorer 9 or above. Internet Explorer 8 is no longer supported.

 • International Fuel Tax Agreement (IFTA) Decal: You can also get this at your state’s transportation website.

-• BOC-3 Filing: Secure and maintain active operating status by using a processing agent and the BOC-3 filing sheet.
+• BOC-3 Filing: Maintain active operating status by using a processing agent and completing the BOC-3 filing sheet.

 4. Insurance